Category

 FY 24-25:

-Evidence Based- 7 publications demonstrate support for using ParentChild+ One-on-One (Core) Model.
+Evidence Based- 8 publications demonstrate support for using ParentChild+ One-on-One.
 Includes randomized control trials, nonrandomized control trials, and posttest studies.

-Three of the most recent publications on ParentChild+ Core include the following study designs: a nonrandomized comparison group,1 a one-group pretest-posttest,2 and a nonrandomized control trial.3 Sample populations included diverse racial/ethnic groups, low-income families, aboriginal groups, and families recruited through child welfare services.
-Results indicated that children who received PC+ Core were at high-risk of being unprepared for school but, when assessed in kindergarten, showed no differences in early literacy or social emotional skills.
-Some evidence indicates that their expressive vocabulary improved, compared to their peers of similar age and socio-economic status who did not participate in PC+ Core.
-PC+ Core’s home visits increased the quality of the home environment, leading to higher quality parent-child interactions and child behaviors conducive to learning.
+A few of the most recent publications on the One-on-One home visiting model from ParentChild+ include the following study designs: a nonrandomized comparison group,1 a one-group pretest-posttest,2 a study of the importance of ethnoracial and linguistic matching between children and their home visitors on program completion,3 and a nonrandomized control trial.4 Sample populations included diverse racial/ethnic groups, low-income families, aboriginal groups, and families recruited through child welfare services.
+Results indicated that children who completed the ParentChild+ One-on-One model were at high-risk of being unprepared for school but, when assessed in kindergarten, showed no differences in early literacy or social emotional skills.
+Some evidence indicates that their expressive vocabulary improved, compared to their peers of similar age and socio-economic status who did not participate in ParentChild+ One-on-One.
+Additionally, children whose home visitor was racially, ethnically, and/or linguistically similar to the child were more likely to complete the ParentChild+ One-on-One program.
+Overall, home visits through the One-on-One model from ParentChild+ increased the quality of the home environment, leading to higher quality parent-child interactions and child behaviors conducive to learning.

-Additional publications on PC+ include three randomized control trials4, 5, 6 and one posttest study.7
+Additional publications on ParentChild+ One-on-One include three randomized control trials5, 6, 7 and one posttest study.8

 California Evidence-Based Clearinghouse for Child Welfare - 3 Promising Research Evidence